Keeper-Security/Commander/KEEPER_DRIVE_COMMANDS.md

 ## Commands

 KeeperDrive commands manage folders, records, sharing, and permissions using the Keeper v3 API.
-All commands are prefixed with `kd-` and require authentication and a synced vault.
+All commands are prefixed with `nsf-` and require authentication and a synced vault.

 To get help on a particular command, run: